Deputy Secretary-General and

 On behalf of the CTU, Mr. Prevatt is working with VTCSecure, a US-based global company and other partners to introduce the Caribbean Video Assistance Service (CVAS).
 CVAS will provide a video relay service (VRS) for deaf, hard of hearing and speech impaired sign language users, and video assistance for the blind or the visually impaired.
 A pilot implementation project is carded for October 2017.

 A Chartered Accountant of England and Wales by profession, Mr. Prevatt also holds a B.Sc.
 (Econ.) from the University of the Hull in the United Kingdom and has had a varied professional career.

 Director, Business Development and Implementation Support

-Mr. Kalloo is currently an ICT Consultant with the Caribbean Telecommunications Union providing specialist support in Programme Management, ICT policy and strategy development, spectrum management and internet governance at a regional level.
+Mr. Kalloo provides specialist support in Programme Management, ICT policy and strategy development, spectrum management and internet governance at a regional level.

 He possesses an excellent mix of qualifications and experience, in the wide ranging fields of engineering, Project Management, ICT Policy and Strategy Planning and Development, Telecommunications Regulations and Policy Development, public sector transformation and digital government.